Top 10 Abandoned Places in Berlin

 It’s a haunting thought that a bakery where concentration camp inmates once labored to feed their fellow victims now stands forgotten and decaying behind trees.
 The abandoned building, a stark contrast to the bustling canal nearby, seems almost surreal in its neglect.
 It’s hard to believe that Berlin hasn’t yet sold this property for redevelopment, perhaps due to its distance from the city center.

 During the Nazi era, the SS Bakery was used to produce bread for concentration camp inmates, including those at Sachsenhausen.
 Forced laborers from the camp worked long hours in harsh conditions, baking thousands of loaves daily.
-After the war, the bakery continued to operate, supplying food to survivors of the liberated camp.
+After the war, the bakery continued to operate, supplying food to liberated camp survivors.
 Eventually, it was taken over by a local cooperative and remained in business until the early 1990s.

 6. Iraqi Embassy